Guide to the James T. Powers Papers, 1860s-1945 and undated

 Contains notes for Powers's autobiography entitled Twinkle Little Star: Sparkling Memories of Seventy Years.
 Also houses reviews of that book from various publications.

 Consists of one issue of Munsey's Magazine, August 1899, that discusses various issues relevant to New York City.
-The clippings are relevant in some way to James Powers, his family, or his varied theatrical and other projects.
-In addition, contains several images of Powers and other actors clipped from various sources and 11 oversize items that are housed separately.
+The clippings are relevant in some way to James Powers, his family, or his theatrical shows and other projects.
+One oversize item is a theater program for the comic opera Nadjy, with synopsis and characters.
+In addition, the subseries contains several images of Powers and other actors clipped from various sources.
 Arranged chronologically.

 Houses promotional materials as well as other materials related to various plays with which Powers was involved.
 In addition, contains various images of James Powers that do not fit into either the Photographs or Printed Materials series.
 The oversize pieces include promotional material for the plays The Rivals and Blue Moon.